-5.1.1.1 Eurostat data on Gas Supply, Consumption and Import-Export
+6.2.1.1 Eurostat data on Gas Supply, Consumption and Import-Export

-Eurostat offers a dataset named "Supply, transformation, and consumption of Gas - monthly data".
+Eurostat offers a dataset named "Supply, transformation, and consumption of Gas - monthly data28".
 The dataset is publicly available, free of charge.

-The dataset covers natural gas only, it provides data on the following quantities:
+The dataset covers natural gas only, it provides data the quantities shown in Table 7.